Blendify/blender-manual/blender_docs/manual/animation/keyframes/visualization.rst

 you have to first select the objects you want to show/hide the motion paths.
 Then:

 #.
 To show the paths (or update them, if needed), click on the *Calculate Path* button.
 #.
-To hide the paths, click on the *Clear Paths* button
+To hide the paths, click on the *Clear Paths* button.

 .. warning::